Jack O'Dell: Martin Luther King Jr. and the Civil Rights Movement

-After conferring with King, O'Dell decided to accept a less prominent post within the movement not to alienate important allies of the Civil Rights struggle, but O'Dell continued to play a decisive role in the SCLC as well as in King's move towards the political left towards the end of his life.
+After conferring with King, O'Dell decided to accept a less prominent post within the movement not to alienate important allies of the Civil Rights struggle, but O'Dell continued to play a decisive role in the SCLC as well as in King's move to the political left towards the end of his life.
+O'Dell was on the path towards becoming the executive director of SCLC, which forced him out of the organization by the pressure of President Kennedy's administration put on Martin Luther King.